Tag Archives: anthropology

 A Queen-Warrior Story from Tonalá Mexico

-Her tears howled as they staggered down into a calm pool of water, “I will not let them kill my people!
+The sound of her tears echoed as they cascaded into the serene waters below, declaring, “I will not let them kill my people!”

-As I hiked up Cerro de la Reina (Queen’s Hill) with my camera in Tonala Mexico, I could not help but wonder of all the bullshit social constructs that disempowered women in modern America.
-In our Latino history–and in other countries around the world–women have practically been la madre tierra sagrada, or sacred mother earth goddesses.
-Our native Latino histories are filled with Latina princesses, queens, and warriors.
+As I ascended Cerro de la Reina (Queen’s Hill) in Tonala, Mexico, camera in hand, thoughts swirled about the bullshit societal constructs that disempower women in modern North America.
+In our Latin America histories, and in many cultures worldwide, women have been revered as la madre tierra sagrada, or sacred mother earth goddesses.
+Our ancestral Latino narratives are adorned with tales of Latina princesses, queens, and warriors.

-Finally, I reached the top of the hill, the site of a powerful native Queen.
+Finally, I reached the top of the hill, the site of a powerful indigenous Queen.

-Her name was Cihualpilli Tzapotzintli (pronounced zoo-ah-pee-yee).
-She was a queen-warrior who oversaw a mini-empire of towns and cities.
+Her name was Cihualpilli Tzapotzintli (pronounced zoo-ah-pee-yee), a warrior-queen who oversaw a mini-empire of towns and cities.
 She had access to many resources from 12 tributary states.
 Cihualpilli surveyed the valleys of her lands from the observatory on top of the hill.
 All was relatively peaceful until the year 1530.

 A view of the valleys below from on top of the Queen’s Hill.

 A wave of Spanish conquistadors were closing in.
-Messengers alerted Cihualpilli of the armor-plated men.
-She remembered stories from a prior wave of conquistadors who decimated distant cities.
+Messengers alerted Cihualpilli of the menacing, armor-plated men.
+Tales of prior conquests haunted her, where defiance led to brutal slaughter and unimaginable atrocities.
 All who opposed the metal-men died a horrific death.
-Men were quartered, women were raped, breasts and other body parts were draped around their necks like trophies.
 Any survivors died from the pure evil spirits* of such men (*diseases that were brought into the area).

 Cihualpilli had a policy to not attack the men.
 But dissidents from nearby tribes started to ally, worrying that the Queen could not lead in such war matters.
 She was waiting to welcome them with open arms, but the dissidents hid around the base of the hill, showering the metal-men with a rain of arrows.
 Within 2 hours, all the dissidents were dead.